A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Kansas will need to fill 80,000 STEM jobs by 2018, but the state’s ability to produce a skilled workforce has lagged behind this growing demand.
+By 2020, Kansas will need to fill 66,850 new STEM jobs, but the state’s ability to produce a skilled workforce has lagged behind this growing demand.
 Immigrants have been helping to close the shortfall in these areas.
-The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
-Immigrant founders of engineering and technology companies employed roughly 560,000 workers and generated an estimated $63 billion in sales from 2006 to 2012.
-These numbers translate into a large employment boost for Kansas, where more than half of all STEM graduates at the most research-intensive universities are foreign born.
-Nearly four out of every five engineering PhDs are temporary or permanent residents.
+The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
+This translates into a huge employment boost for Kansas, a state where, in 2010, 15.4 percent of STEM workers with an advanced degree was a foreigner.
+Additionally, more than 43 percent of all STEM graduates at the most research-intensive universities are foreign-born, and nearly four out of every five engineering PhDs are temporary or permanent residents.
+From 2006 to 2012, immigrant founders of engineering and technology companies employed roughly 560,000 workers and generated an estimated $63 billion in sales.

 The federal government limits new H-1B temporary work visas for private sector workers at 65,000 per year, and there are only an additional 20,000 new H-1B visas available to individuals with US advanced degrees.
 This means far more skilled workers are waiting for US visas than can be admitted under current law, and many students who graduate here have no clear path to stay in America.
 Fixing this broken system will be critical to ensuring Kansas’ continued growth and competitiveness.

-Share of Science/Engineering graduate students who were temporary or permanent residents (2010): 51.0%
+Share of STEM graduate students who were foreign-born (2013)

 Immigration Reform = Economic Growth in Kansas

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Kansas.
+In the Kansas City metropolitan area, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 1,932 additional jobs and as much as $20,961,000 in missed wages by 2010.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 3,000 jobs and more than $259 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Kansas between 2010 and 2013 will translate into 2,604 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 1,400 jobs and add more than $118 million to Gross State Product by 2014.

 In Kansas, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $172 million to Gross State Product in 2014.